Christian, Count of Waldeck-Wildungen: Biography

 Christian was born at Eisenberg Castle on 24/25 December 1585, the eldest son of Count Josias I of Waldeck-Eisenberg and Countess Mary of Barby and Mühlingen.
 When Josias I died suddenly and unexpectedly at Eisenberg Castle on 6 August 1588, where the guests for the baptism of his fourth child Wolrad were still staying, Christian and Wolrad were still minors.
 The reforms started by their father were not continued, to the advantage of the estates of the realm, which had come under pressure.
-The two young counts were under the guardianship and regency of their mother and Count Francis III of Waldeck-Landau.
+The two young counts were under the custody and regency of their mother and Count Francis III of Waldeck-Landau.
 The other cadet branches of the House of Waldeck became extinct shortly after each other.
 Count William Ernest of Waldeck-Wildungen died young on 16 September 1598 of dysentery.
 With Count Francis III of Waldeck-Landau, who had opposed Hesse like no other before him, the cadet branch Waldeck-Landau also became extinct on 12 March 1597.
-As he had no descendants, Francis III bequeathed his share of the county by will and testament to the children of Count Josias I.
+As he had no descendants, Francis III bequeathed his share of the County of Waldeck by will and testament to the children of Count Josias I.

 At a young age Christian and Wolrad witnessed how the hitherto dormant conflict over the sovereignty over the County of Waldeck developed from 1604 – the year in which Christian took over the government – into an open and later belligerent dispute which was dramatic for Waldeck.
 After the death of Landgrave Louis IV of Hesse-Marburg, his cousin Maurice of Hesse-Kassel inherited part of the land.
 Although a change of religion was excluded by the will and testament and the Peace of Augsburg did not allow it, territorial lord Maurice, who converted to Calvinism in 1605, introduced the Reformed confession and exerted both political and religious pressure on Waldeck.
 Christian and Wolrad responded by making Lutheranism the religion for the entire county.

 Wolrad came of age in 1607.
 In that same year the County of Waldeck was divided up again.
 For although Christian and Wolrad clearly acted jointly in government, they are said to have quarrelled regularly.
 Christian obtained Wildungen, Waldeck, Landau and Wetterburg together with the corresponding territories.
 His brother Wolrad IV got the northern part, with the cities of Arolsen and Rhoden.
 They jointly owned the city of Korbach.

-From the beginning of their reigns in 1604 and 1607 respectively, Christian and Wolrad followed their father’s policy entirely.
+From the beginning of their reigns in 1604 and 1607 respectively, Christian and Wolrad followed their father's policy entirely.
 After the long years of regency and thus the lack of an active policy adapted to the needs of the time, this would turn out to be very unpleasant for the young counts.
 Due to the long period of political stagnation, the now revived attempts to reorganise the country internally and at the same time the limitation of the feudal rights externally acted as a sharp caesura for the County of Waldeck.